 Important!
 Before proceeding, your business must have a business listing on Google.
 If you do not have a listing on Google, click here to learn how to create one.

 Steps To Create A Link For Customers To Write Google Reviews

-Step 1: Go to Google’s Place ID tool
+Step 1: Go to Google’s Place ID Lookup Tool

 Step 2: Enter Your Business Name

 Enter your business name into the designated field.
-Make sure you enter in whatever your Google My Business name has listed, as it will pull this listing.
+Make sure you enter your business name exactly how it is shown on your Google business listing, as it that is what the PlaceID Lookup Tool will pull.
 See the screenshot below for example: